estebanstifli/axiachat-ai/readme.txt

 * Lightweight front‑end footprint otherwise

 == Changelog ==

+= 1.2.3 =
+* Added: YouTube tutorial video for quick setup walkthrough
+* Enhanced: Flexible widget sizing for better responsive design
+* Improved: Larger avatar display for better visual prominence

+* GDPR: Redesigned the consent message as a full-width in-stream block with a darker background and a centered button for better visibility and UX.
+Inputs remain disabled until accepted.

 = 1.2.2 =
 * Admin: Improved Bots accordion behavior — clicking an open section now closes it (allowing zero-open state) while keeping “at most one open” when opening another.